hetida/hetida-designer/docs/custom_python_dependencies.md

 ## Example 2: Adding libraries with pip-compile and pip-sync

-Using pip-compile and pip-sync guarantees that the installed versions of your custom dependencies are compatible with the pre-installed dependencies.
+Using uv lock and uv sync guarantees that the installed versions of your custom dependencies are compatible with the pre-installed dependencies.

 To do this, start by creating a file `requirements-custom.in` (here in the runtime subdirectory of the repository) and enter